alexhernandezgarcia/alexhernandezgarcia.github.io/slides/cemdi-may24.md

 ---

+## Problem and goals

+.center[.bigger[We aim to develop machine learning algorithms for the .highlight1[inverse design of crystalline solids].]]

+--

+#### Desiderata:

+- Candidates should have the desired properties.
+- Candidates should be reasonable (constraints).
+- Candidates should be diverse.
+- Efficient exploration of the vast materials space.

+--

+#### Applications:

+- Catalyst design for sustainability
+- Solid electrolytes with high ionic conductivity
+- _Your application here_

+---

 ## Crystal structure generation in the literature

 Example: .highlight2[Crystal Diffusion Variational Autoencoder (CDVAE)]: a diffusion process that moves .highlight1[atomic coordinates] towards a lower energy state and updates atom types to satisfy bonding preferences between neighbors.
 The key idea is to learn the diffusion process from the data distribution of stable materials. .cite[(Xie et al., 2022)]